liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-hook-plugins/09-converting-struts-action-wrappers-to-mvc-commands.markdown

 depending on whether the Struts Action was a portal or portlet action respectively.

-Since 7.0, this mechanism no longer applies for most of the @product@ portlets because they no longer use Struts Actions, but  instead use Liferay `MVCCommand`s.
+Since 7.0, this mechanism no longer applies for most portlets because they no longer use Struts Actions, but  instead use Liferay `MVCCommand`s.

 This tutorial demonstrates how to convert your existing `StrutsAction` wrappers to `MVCCommand`s.